tai1nguyen/dnd-greetings-from-gadgetzan/goblin-king-rises/act-3/3-goblin-kings-throne.md

 ### 3. Treasure Room
 An ornate treasure chest sits at the back, near the eastern wall.
 Light shining from the slits in the walls catches on the gold plating of the chest causing it to sparkle.

-The chest is unlocked and it contains 500 gold pieces and a set of half plate armor.
+The chest is unlocked and it contains 500 gp and a set of half plate armor.

 ### Map
 ![Goblin Throne Room Map](../../.references/maps/map-goblin-throne-room.svg)